 25 Sep Working with Chemicals Safely

-The prosecution of a Tauranga mussel processing company last week for an industrial accident must certainly make all businesses – using chemicals in any part of their operations – sit up and take note.
+The prosecution of a Tauranga mussel processing company in 2018 for an industrial accident must certainly make all businesses – using chemicals in any part of their operations – sit up and take note.

 When you read the following, the incident could easily have been avoided with a few practical and simple risk management processes put in place.

 Questions to consider for working with chemicals safely

 If this had happened to your business, would the business have been able to withstand the prosecution cost and all the other associated costs?